NLKNguyen/pipe.vim/README.md

 # pipe.vim
 Simply pipe command line output into Vim for previewing

-Included helper functions to easily obtain user input when needed, get text from the buffer, and so on
+Can work alone or intergrate with other running interface such as [vim-dispatch](https://github.com/tpope/vim-dispatch), [asyncrun.vim](https://github.com/skywind3000/asyncrun.vim)

-Also can switch to other running interface such as [vim-dispatch](https://github.com/tpope/vim-dispatch)
+Include helper functions to easily obtain user input when needed, get text from the buffer, and so on.
+Suitable for basing on in order to write other custom plugins such as [pipe-mysql](https://github.com/NLKNguyen/pipe-mysql.vim)

 # Install